kion-86/MDFANet/README.md

 ## Datasets
 We conduct comparative experiments on two datasets:
-- **ST-EVCDP Dataset**: Stored in the `datasets` folder, it is a spatiotemporal dataset for charging demand prediction, containing temporal features (charging load, price, etc.) for multiple regions and spatial correlation information between regions.
+- **ST-EVCDP Dataset(https://github.com/IntelligentSystemsLab/ST-EVCDP)**: A spatiotemporal dataset for charging demand prediction.
+Users need to download and organize this dataset, then save it in the datasets folder.
+The dataset contains temporal features (charging load, price, etc.) for multiple regions and spatial correlation information between regions.
-- **UrbanEV Dataset**: Stored in the `datasets_UrbanEV` folder, it is a city-level EV charging behavior dataset, used to verify the model’s generalization ability across datasets.
+- **UrbanEV Dataset(https://github.com/IntelligentSystemsLab/UrbanEV)**: A city-level EV charging behavior dataset.
+Users need to download and organize this dataset, then save it in the datasets_UrbanEV folder.
+This dataset is used to verify the model's generalization ability across datasets.

 ## Environment Requirements
 - Python ≥ 3.8